netblue30/firejail/README.md

 ### --protocol option

 Enable protocol filter.
-The filter is based on seccomp and the first argument to socket system call.
+It is based on seccomp and it filters the first argument to socket system call.
+If the value is not recognized, seccomp will kill the process.
 Recognized values: unix, inet, inet6, netlink and packet.

+"unix" describes the regular Unix socket connections, and "inet" and "inet6" are the regular IPv4 and IPv6 traffic.
+Most GUI applications need "unix,inet,inet6". "netlink" is the protocol used to talk to Linux kernel.
+You'll only need this for applications such as [iproute2](http://www.linuxfoundation.org/collaborate/workgroups/networking/iproute2) for system administration, and "packet" is used by sniffers to talk directly with the Ethernet layer.

 Example:
 `````
-$ firejail --protocol=unix,inet,inet6 firefox
+$ firejail --protocol=unix,inet,inet6
 `````

+Protocol filter is enabled in all default security profiles for GUI applications ("protocol unix,inet,inet6").

+### Dual i386/amd64 seccomp filter

+--seccomp option now installs a dual i386/amd64 default filter.
+32bit applications, such as Skype, running on regular 64bit computers, are protected by i386 seccomp filter.

 ### New security profiles

-Steam, Skype, Wine
+Steam, Skype, Wine.
+The dual seccomp filter is enabled by default for these applications.